-The DPhil in Classical Archaeology provides you with the opportunity to pursue substantial independent research from within a wide range of periods and subjects, ranging from the prehistoric Aegean through the Archaic, Classical, Hellenistic and Roman periods to Late Antiquity.
+The DPhil in Classical Archaeology provides you with the opportunity to pursue substantial independent research from within a wide range of periods and subjects, ranging from the prehistoric Aegean through the Archaic, Classical, Hellenistic and Roman periods to Byzantium.

 The DPhil is a full-time degree that is examined only by thesis and there is no formal course of instruction.
 Instead, students develop their own topic under the guidance of their supervisors, who are experts in their field of research.
 There is also the possibility to develop projects which cross disciplinary boundaries, for example in ancient history or archaeological science as appropriate.

 You will be encouraged to attend lectures and participate in research seminars, particularly the numerous and wide-ranging weekly seminar series organised within the cutting-edge Historical and Classical Research Group.
 These also often provide opportunities for research students to present their own work.
 The department strongly encourages fieldwork and there are often opportunities for joining fieldwork in relation to projects led by academic staff.

 The allocation of graduate supervision for this course is the responsibility of School of Archaeology and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the School of Archaeology.

 While the degree of contact varies depending on individual circumstances, students generally develop a close relationship with their supervisors.